cchin1/asianfoodlegit2/README.md

 * 'develop': This is where we all merge our changes together before it goes to prod.
 * 'working branches': We will use a naming convention like this 'candice/mything'.
 These are our personal branches for doing our assigned feature.

-#### GitHub Issues
-Using github issues to track development of the major components of backend and frontend work.

 #### The rules:
 * 'master': Must be clean, tests passing, software working correctly.
 * 'develop': Should almost always be clean, tests passing, software working correctly.
 Avoid breaking develop rules unless it is absolutely necessary to get through some large refactor or something.
 * 'yourname/yourthing': Do whatever you want.
 * It is not recommended to delete prior/old branches in GitHub, until/unless the total number of branches is truly problematic.

+## Build

+There are two projects.
+In the backend folder we have a Node.js Express server application that serves as the API.
+In the frontend folder we have a React App.
+At the top level, we have an additional `package.json` which has scripts that reach in to the frontend or backend folders and run `package.json` scripts therein.

+## Generated Constants

+## Running Asian Food Legit Locally (for Development)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+#### GitHub Issues

+Using github issues to track development of the major components of backend and frontend work.